soryy708/tca-col-roleman/README.md

 3. Place the token in your environment variables as `DISCORD_TOKEN`
 4. Navigate to `https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID&scope=bot&permissions=469764096` (replace `YOUR_CLIENT_ID` with the client ID of the Discord application)
 5. Make yourself authenticated by adding your Discord User ID to an array in your environment variables called ADMINS.
+6. Customize the ranks by setting an array of strings in your environment variable called RANKS.